EU moves to tighten anti-terrorism legislation after Paris attacks

 The bloc's Migration, Home Affairs and Citizenship Commissioner, Dimitris Avramopoulos, told a news conference on Wednesday that the Commission would have proposals ready by the end of November and wants to see them enacted "within the first two months of the next year."

-"This will harmonise criminalisation of offences linked to terrorist travel, passive training, financing and facilitation of such travel to address the phenomenon of foreign fighters," Avramopoulos said.
+"This will harmonize criminalization of offences linked to terrorist travel, passive training, financing and facilitation of such travel to address the phenomenon of foreign fighters," Avramopoulos said.

 The move comes after law enforcement bodies said that attacks in Paris were linked to a militant cell in Belgium that was in contact with Islamic State in Syria.